sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

 - All Objects
   - **Cut** will *cut* the object for later pasting to a different location in the folder hierarchy.
   - **Copy** will *copy* the object for later pasting.
   - **Rename** allows modifying the object's name.
 Object dependencies will be considered and referencing inventory objects will hold the updated name.
 The renamed object and referencing objects will be put to *draft* status.
+For details see [Rename Object](/configuration-inventory-operations-rename-object).
   - **Change** offers operations for change management of inventory objects.
 Users can add objects such as Workflows that are under construction to a *Change* that allows common deployment and export of changed objects.
+For details see [Changes](/changes).
   - **Show Dependencies** displays the list of referencing objects and referenced objects.
 For example, a Workflow can hold references to Job Resources and can be referenced by *Schedules* or *File Order Sources*.
   - **New Draft** creates a draft version from a previously *deployed* or *released* version of the object.
   - JSON Operations